JetBrains/kotlin-web-site/docs/topics/native/native-c-interop.md

     then it is generated according to the heuristics.

-*    `noStringConversion` property value is space-separated lists of the functions whose `const char*` parameters shall not be autoconverted as Kotlin string
+*    `noStringConversion` property value is space-separated lists of the functions whose `const char*` parameters shall not be auto-converted as Kotlin string

 ### Portability

 Sometimes the C libraries have function parameters or struct fields of a platform-dependent type, e.g. `long` or `size_t`.
 Kotlin itself doesn't provide neither implicit integer casts nor C-style integer casts (e.g.
 `(size_t) intValue`), so to make writing portable code in such cases easier,